vsu/foo-dsp-bfir/README.markdown

 operation code and data string separated by a space and terminated by a carriage return.

-If no data string is present, the operation code, a space, and the current setting as the data string is returned.

-If a data  string is present, the current setting is updated and "OK" or "ERR" is returned depending on if the update was successful.
+If there is no data string, the current setting is returned, otherwise the current setting is updated and "OK" or "ERR" is returned depending on if the update was successful.

 The supported commands are: